Instant Pot Mac and Cheese – The Right Way!

 - Pour elbow macaroni into the water mixture.
 DO NOT STIR!
 Simply tap down pasta gently to make sure that it is submerged under the water.

-- One the Instant Pot is finished cooking the macaroni, DO NOT QUICK RELEASE THE PRESSURE.
+- Once the Instant Pot has finished cooking the macaroni, DO NOT QUICK RELEASE THE PRESSURE.
 Allow the pressure to come down naturally.
 This will allow the macaroni to finish cooking to the perfect "al dente" stage and completely absorb all the water.
 Plus, this will prevent the "foamy" steam from sputtering out the pressure release valve creating a mess.

 - Once the pressure has released naturally, remove the lid from the Instant Pot.
 The Instant Pot should have switched to the "Keep Warm" stage.
 If not, press the "Keep Warm" button on the front panel.
 DO NOT USE THE SAUTE OPTION.
 This will cause the pasta to stick to the bottom of the Instant Pot liner and potentially burn.